Skip to main content

 CRMEP is offering two scholarships for MA and MPhilStud students.
 Each award is to the value of £5,000.
 The scholarships are open to applicants to all of our postgraduate programmes:

-You can apply via the standard process for MA applicants, with the addition of a Statement in Support of Application for the Scholarship.
+You can apply via the standard process for MA applicants.